 Hellebore leaf spot is caused by the fungus Coniothyrium hellebori.
 It proliferates in damp conditions.
 If you see your plant foliage damaged by dark, circular blotches, your plant may have been infected.
 You’ll want to act quickly to remove and destroy all infected leaves.
 Then spray with a Bordeaux mixture every month to prevent the fungus from doing more damage.

 Fungal hellebore problems also include botrytis, a virus that thrives in cool, damp conditions.
-Recognize it by a grey mold covering the plant.
+Recognize it by a gray mold covering the plant.
 Take out all diseased foliage.
 Then avoid further infection by watering in the daytime and keeping water off the plants.